bmegha98/Python-Practice/README.md

 * You are given a string S .Your task is to find out if the string S contains: alphanumeric characters, alphabetical characters, digits, lowercase and uppercase characters.
 * You are given a partial code that is used for generating the HackerRank Logo of variable thickness.
 Your task is to replace the blank (______) with rjust, ljust or center.
+* You are given a string S and width w.
+Your task is to wrap the string into a paragraph of width w.